BuZZ-T/rusted-chromium/README.md

 Unfortunately, this can only be detected at the very end of the api-call chain.

 Every time a "negative hit" (so no binary is available) is detected, this is written to a Store file `localstore.json` in the same folder as the `rusted-chromium` executable.
-The next time a range of versions is requested by `rusted-chromium`, this version is automatically marked "not-available".
+The next time a range of versions is requested by `rusted-chromium`, this version is automatically marked as "not-available".

 ### Download Store file